PoliticalGraveyard.com

 April Tyler — of Manhattan, New York County, N.Y.
 Democrat.
 Delegate to Democratic National Convention from New York, 2004.
 Female.
 Still living as of 2004.

 Cicely Tyson (b.
-1933) — of Atlanta, Fulton County, Ga.
-Born in Manhattan, New York County, N.Y., December 29, 1933.
-Daughter of William Tyson and Theodesia Tyson; married, November 26, 1981, to Miles Davis (jazz trumpeter).
+1924) — of Atlanta, Fulton County, Ga.
+Born in Manhattan, New York County, N.Y., December 19, 1924.
 Democrat.
 Model; actress; speaker, Democratic National Convention, 1984.
 Female.
 African ancestry.
 Member, Delta Sigma Theta.
-Still living as of 2008.
+Recipient of the Spingarn Medal in 2010, and the Presidential Medal of Freedom in 2016.
+Still living as of 2019.

 Phyllis A. Ughetta — of Brooklyn, Kings County, N.Y.
 Democrat.
-Candidate for Presidential Elector for New York, 1956; alternate delegate to Democratic National Convention from New York, 1960.
+Democratic candidate for Presidential Elector for New York, 1956; alternate delegate to Democratic National Convention from New York, 1960.
 Female.
 Still living as of 1960.

 M. G. Underwood — of Brooklyn, Kings County, N.Y.
 Republican.
 Member of New York Republican State Committee, 1930; alternate delegate to Republican National Convention from New York, 1932.
 Female.
-Presumed deceased.
 Burial location unknown.

 Lena Unglert — of Long Island City, Queens, Queens County, N.Y.
 Republican.
 Member of New York Republican State Committee, 1961.
 Female.
 Still living as of 1961.